-Are you looking for a weekend away and for the best weekend trips from Nashville, TN?
-Don’t worry- we have you covered!
+Are you looking for a weekend away and the best weekend trips from Nashville, TN?
+Don’t worry—we have you covered!

 There are so many fabulous places to visit near Nashville and Tennessee is brimming with gorgeous nature and cities waiting to be explored!

-We have listed some of the best weekend getaways from Nashville on this guide.
+We have listed some of the best weekend getaways from Nashville in this guide.

-Did we miss your favorite place?
+Did we miss any of your favorite Nashville weekend trips?
 Let us know in the comments!

 Weekend Getaways from Nashville – Map